-Note: You may not take the PhD Qualifying Examination before (a) completing 54 hours of coursework, (b) removing any Incomplete grades, and (c) passing the Language Exam - see Appendix 3 in this document).
+Note: You may not take the PhD Qualifying Examination before (a) completing 54 hours of coursework, (b) removing any Incomplete grades, and (c) passing the Language Exam - see Appendix 1 in this document.
+Please refer to the Sequence and Timetable on page 39.